 Does It Cover 100% Of All Healthcare Costs?

 Since its inception, Medicare health insurance covers about 80 percent of all major medical costs.
 Medicare beneficiaries are responsible for the remaining 20 percent.
 Both Original Medicare and Medicare Advantage are designed to be this way.

 A simple doctor visit might only require a $20 to $40 coinsurance or copay, but more complicated healthcare services can cost beneficiaries hundreds or even thousands of dollars out of pocket.
 The big difference between Original Medicare and Medicare Advantage is that Medicare Advantage plans have an annual cap called the maximum out-of-pocket (MOOP) limit, whereas Original Medicare has no limits.

 If you’re thinking that a Medicare Advantage plan will help you avoid this issue, you’re partially right.
 However, most low-cost Medicare Advantage plans have a high MOOP.
-Some as high as $7,550 per year.
+Some are as high as $8,550 per year.
 That’s a lot of money to pull out of your pocket, and it does not include the monthly premiums or the cost of your medications.
 Read Why Medicare Advantage Plans are Bad.

 Do I Need To Enroll?